 Operated by Ronald Gerdes

 Was International Harvester business first run by N. M. LaRochelle.
 Formerly the "Magtag Services" ran by N.M.
 LaRochelle (I believe the building was built by him).
 It was then then owned and managed by James Edwards as a Maytag dealer.
 Then "Bob's Auto and Body Shop" owned and operated by Robert "Bob" Gerdes, father of Ronald.

 Originally built by C. G. Bartlett for "Bartlett's Lumber and Coal".

 Later was "Livingston's Lumber".
 Now used for storage.

 Originally built by Charles Shade and Edward Game.
 Originally this lot housed John Gelmer's "The Garage" and he sold different brands of cars including Buick.
 I believe he moved his business to the east block.
 In 1913 it is "Carney & Baldwin Garage".
 In 1916 it is "T.J.
 Baldwin Garage/Ford, 1942 it was "Baldwin Chevrolet Garage and Oil Station".
 I believe he sold Fords before he switched to Chevys !
 Later it was "Forney's Chevrolet Sales and Service" ,owned and operated by Lee Forney; then "United Auto Service" ran by Jerry Barrett and Carl Lang; then Ashman Farm Service; then "Dehm Bus Service" , owned and operated by Lyle "Ike" Dehm and now operated by his son, Jeff Dehm.

 This lot previously housed the Frank Price Livery Barn, which was purchased by the Boughtons.
-Built in 1946 by Joesph "Joe" Baltz, on the former Broughton Garage and Oil property.
+Built in 1946 by Joesph "Joe" Baltz, on the former Boughton Garage and Oil property.
 Remained under ownership and managment by Joe as "Baltz Sales and Service, until 1989, when it was sold to Warren "Red" Ulitzsch, who worked for Joe, when it became "Red's Garage", then sold to Bob Saltzman who worked for Red, now Bob's Garage.

 One-half of a building built in 1906 by J.E.
 Roach and Albert O'Neil, was the "Roach & O'Neil Furniture and Undertaking".
 Mrs. Roach and her sister Mrs. Van Dusen had a millinary shop in part of the building.Later it housed the U.S. Post Office, the "Sears Catalog Store" and Adams Insurance, Glen Pearson's Barber Shop .
 Vacant at this time.
 As of 2016 it is being refurbished by the town.